ci-compass/cicf/week07-architecture-and-archives/README.md

 ## Again on the command line

-Now lets do all this on the command line.
+Now let's do all this on the command line.

     curl -H 'Accepts: application/json' 'https://api.openalex.org/works/w2764299839'